vignesh2914/Web-Scraping-Linkedin/README.md

          SCRAP AND HAVE FUN!!!!!!!!!!!!!!!!

          ------------------------------------------------------------------------------------

 NOTE---->To get whitelisted by scrapping linkedin account type
          https://www.linkedin.com/robots.txt

+         Ensure that u installed all package and chrome web driver before exicuting the program

          check this site in this all of the info will be given to scrap it in a proper way without getting blocked or banned